Top 10 Things to Do in Salt Lake City

 If you want to see Stockton dropping dimes to Malone, you’ll have to go to their Honda dealership, but down at the Vivint Smart Home Arena (RIP, Delta Center) the pros are still yo-yo-ing the dribble and the old cowhide globe is still hitting home.
 So dust off that foam finger and turn on your jock jams, ’cause the overachievers in blue, yellow and green are always ready to rumble.

 360 Mormon Tabernacle Choir members can’t be wrong: Temple Square is the limit.
-Whether you like strangely shaped buildings, major world religions or cross-sectional museum dioramas of strangely-shaped buildings, you’ll want to run — not walk — to the dead center of Salt Lake City.
+Whether you like strangely shaped buildings, major world religions or cross-sectional museum dioramas of strangely-shaped buildings, you’ll want to run — reverently — to the dead center of Salt Lake City.
 Because what is a tabernacle, really?
 (Just get over here already.
 We’d really rather show you in person.)

 Are you like us?
 Do you think Homo sapiens are fine, but you’d sometimes just rather spend your days with dinosaurs, triassic plant fossils, arrowheads and whole entire walls of rare gemstones?
 Some would call it self-loathing, but we call it diversifying. #sorrynotsorry.
 Head to the gigantic copper building in the foothills and bag some geology facts in the morning, recreate the human genome in the afternoon, then eat a panini near a wall of windows as the setting sun paints you gold.